Technigo/project-todos/README.md

 ## The problem

 This project is built in react and redux.
 I planned which components to use and made a sketch of how the list would show up.
-Installed required dependencies, such as moment, a datepicker, styled components and redux toolkit
+Installed required dependencies, such as moment, a datepicker, styled components and redux toolkit.
+I used useSelector to read from the store and dispatched actions from the components to the reducer and store.
+I checked out redux devtools along the way.

- If you had more time I would have:
+ If I had more time I would have:
  1. added local storage
  2. used styled components
  3. styled the dropdown input fields